because of God's love

 In him (Jesus) you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.
 Ephesians 1:13-14 ESV®

-The Holy Spirit is also our pledge, guarantee or earnest depending upon the version of your Bible.
+Furthermore, the Holy Spirit is our pledge, guarantee or earnest depending upon the version of your Bible.
 (Ephesians 1:14).
 This Greek word is arrabon and it simply means a thing intended or regarded as a promise of what is to come.
 In Greece the word can be used for engagement ring.
-Here is a sampling of God’s guaranteed promises to us: Being His child; Having God’s grace or favor; Being loved; Having an intimacy with Jesus; Having complete forgiveness of our sins; Having the Holy Spirit within; Possessing supernatural wisdom, enlightenment, power, hope and a heavenly inheritance; Having eternal punishment replaced with eternal kindness as we sit with Jesus; Being God’s workmanship empowered to do good works (Ephesians 1:1-2:10).
-The indwelling of the Holy Spirit guarantees these promises and many more to us.
+The indwelling of the Holy Spirit guarantees we inherit all God's promises.

-The Holy Spirit pledges God’s love to us.
+The Holy Spirit pledges God's love to us.
 An engagement ring is an assurance that a person loves you and wants to marry you, but as life can be, a ring is no guarantee of true love and that a marriage will happen.
-My mother in-law’s first engagement ring ended up with no promises kept but her second ring ended up with many loving promises kept.
+My mother in-law's first engagement ring ended up with no promises kept but her second ring ended up with many loving promises kept.
 Jesus knew we would feel and act lost without His Spirit guaranteeing we are His beloved.
-Instead of wearing His ring on our finger, He puts Himself within our hearts, guaranteeing His love and promises are ours.
-(2 Corinthians 1:21-22, 3:3-6, 5:1-5; Ephesians 5:25-27).
-Beautiful actions of love, aren’t they?
+Instead of wearing His ring on our finger, we have Him in our hearts, guaranteeing a love relationship with Jesus.
+These passages beautifully articulate the reality that the Spirt seals God's love within our hearts: Romans 5:5, 2 Corinthians 1:21-22, 3:3-6, 5:1-5; Ephesians 5:25-27.
+Do you feel His love?
+It's within you.

 Life Application

 Years ago we lived in the mountains and had two sweet dogs.
 I would take them on long walks enjoying the serenity and beauty.
 Once in a while the smell of death would wreck the moment.
-I would do my best to stay away from the dead creature but the dogs were drawn to death even to the point of rolling in it.
-Needless to say, the dogs' aroma didn't please me at all.
-When our minds are controlled by our flesh – we are rolling around in death and our thoughts and actions are hostile to God.
-The exact opposite is true of a person whose mind is controlled by the Spirit.
-They submit to the Spirit's directions and desire, and in doing so please God.
-(Galatians 6:8).
-Read Romans 7:22 - 8:1-13.
+I would do my best to stay away from the dead creature but the dogs were drawn to smelly death even to the point of rolling in it.
+When our minds are controlled by our flesh – we are rolling around in the stench of death, as Romans 6:23a says, "for the wages of sin is death", and our thoughts and actions aren't pleasing to God but are hostile.
+Someone whose mind is controlled by the Spirit experiences the opposite.
+They cooperate with the Spirit, pleasing God and finding life, peace, and godliness, grounded in God's love and strength (Ephesians 3:16-20).
+Read Romans 7:22- 8:1-13.
 Briefly explain what you have learned about the Spirit from this passage.

 Reflect on Romans 8:1-13.